 At St James’ Catholic High School, we pride ourselves on the opportunities that students have to extend their experiences and understanding of the different elements relating to SMSC.

 Spiritual provision for our students forms an important part of our Catholic mission at St. James’.
 The spiritual provision for students across the curriculum is strong, and there are a large number of extra-curricular opportunities that are open to all students, including retreats, Morning Prayer and participating in liturgies and services throughout the year.
 Retreats also provide opportunities for students to reflect on their faith and experiences.
-Our school Chaplain leads on our Faith in Action project and our wider community work.
+We are also proud of our Faith in Action project and wider community work.

 At the same time, St. James’ is a community where students reflect on their beliefs and perspectives in form time and lessons to find out about other views and faiths.
 For students both in curricular and extra-curricular activities, St. James’ is a place where enjoyment, learning and creativity go hand in hand.